BinSigma/BinClone/BinClone Installation/readme.txt

 	2.2.1: <DB_PWD>: database password

-	2.2.2: <ASSEMBLY_FOLDER_PATH>: absolute path to the folder where you store your assembly files, e.g., "C:\CloneSearcher Installation\TestCases\TestCaseA(Small)\AssemblyFiles".
+	2.2.2: <ASSEMBLY_FOLDER_PATH>: absolute path to the folder where you store your assembly files, e.g., "C:\BinClone Installation\TestCases\TestCaseA(Small)\AssemblyFiles".

  	2.2.3: <NORMALIZATION_LEVEL>: Possible values are REG, TYPE, IDXPTR or BITS.
 Recommended value: REG, i.e., all the registers will be generalized to the symbol "REG".